abhigyanghosh30/ScotlandYard/README.md

 npm run start
 ```

-Navigate to [localhost:5000](http://localhost:5000).
+Navigate to [localhost:5000](http://localhost:3000).
 You should see your app running.

 If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.

-You can run the newly built app with `npm run start`.
-This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).